babashka/cli/README.md

 Usage: neil <subcommand> <options>
 ```

 This library eases that way of command line parsing.
+It does not convert options
+into EDN automatically, which, arguably, is more convenient for command line
+usage.

 Adding support for `babashka.cli` to Clojure functions does not introduce a dependency on `babashka.cli` itself.
 It can be done via metadata and core functions.

 ## Quickstart